hpe-storage/scod/docs/container_storage_provider/hpe_alletra_9000/index.md

 * Create replication custom resource.
 * Create replication enabled `StorageClass`.

-!!! important
-    Due to a limitation within the HPE Primera/3PAR WSAPI, the **auto-synchronize** policy for replicated volumes is not available.
-Due to this, any automatically create remote copy groups (RCG) through the HPE CSI Driver will require a manual recovery and restore once both HPE Primera or 3PAR systems are online and both Remote Copy links are **up**.
-This will be addressed in an upcoming release of the HPE Primera and 3PAR WSAPI.
-    <br /><br />
-    For more information on **Auto synchronize**: <br />
-    • "Remote Copy group policies" in [HPE Primera OS: Configuring data replicationusing Remote Copy over IP](https://support.hpe.com/hpesc/public/docDisplay?docLocale=en_US&docId=emr_na-a00088914en_us).<br />
-    • "How Remote Copy recovers synchronous Remote Copy groups following replication link failure" in [Disaster-Tolerant Solutions with HPE 3PAR Remote Copy](https://h20195.www2.hpe.com/v2/GetPDF.aspx/4AA3-8318ENW.pdf).<br />
-    <br /><br />**Workaround:**<br /> It is recommended to **pre-create** the remote copy group with "Auto Synchronize" and "Auto Recover" enabled using either the SSMC or with the CLI using: `setrcopygroup pol auto_failover,auto_synchronize <group_name>`.
-Set the `remoteCopyGroup` parameter to the existing remote copy group name.

 For a tutorial on how to enable replication, check out the blog [Enabling Remote Copy using the HPE CSI Driver for Kubernetes on HPE Primera](https://developer.hpe.com/blog/ppPAlQ807Ah8QGMNl1YE/tutorial-enabling-remote-copy-using-the-hpe-csi-driver-for-kubernetes-on)

 A Custom Resource Definition (CRD) of type `hpereplicationdeviceinfos.storage.hpe.com`  must be created to define the target array information.
 The CRD object name will be used to define the `StorageClass` parameter **replicationDevices**.
+CRD Mandatory Parameters: `targetCpg`, `targetName`, `targetSecret` and `targetSecretNamespace`.

 ```yaml
 apiVersion: storage.hpe.com/v1
 kind: HPEReplicationDeviceInfo